MileHacker Logo

 • For larger packages, use courier services (DHL, FedEx) available in Loreto or La Paz.

-• Be aware of customs regulations for your home country regarding food, alcohol, and tobacco products.
+• Pay attention to customs rules for your home country regarding food, alcohol, and tobacco products.